generalpooria/SauceDemo_Pytest_POM/README.md

 3. Navigate to the cart and verify the item.
 4. Proceed to checkout and fill in user information.
 5. Verify the order details on the overview page.
-6. Finalize the purchase and confirm the order completion.
+6. Finalize the purchase, confirm the order, and save a screenshot of the completion page (`order_complete.png`).

 ## Core Concepts & Technologies